Letter from the Department Chair

 Welcome to the Department of Psychiatry at MedStar Georgetown University Hospital and Georgetown University School of Medicine.

 The mission of our department is to provide high quality mental health care and service to the community in an academic model that integrates teaching and research activities in everything we do.
-We are particularly focused on the integration of our mental health programs into our broader medical care system, ranging from our extensive outpatient programs serving Georgetown medical populations, to our research programs that study how to improve mental health for low-income medical patients.
+We are particularly focused on the integration of our mental health programs into our broader medical care system, ranging from our extensive outpatient programs serving Georgetown medical populations, to our research programs that study how to improve mental health for low-income individuals.
+We are committed to addressing systemic racism through involvement of faculty, resident and staff in implementing change.
+Our department’s Equity, Diversity and Inclusion Committee, under the direction of Kristine Goins, MD, has continued to make critical contributions to these essential efforts.

-Our clinical services include outpatient, inpatient, partial hospitalization and consultation programs that serve a wide age range of patients.
-Our most active programs, all of which integrate training of our residents and medical students, include Child and Adolescent Services, Mood and Anxiety Disorders, Psychopharmacology, Psychosomatic Medicine, Women’s Mental Health, and Neuropsychiatry.
-Even in this challenging health care delivery environment, we treat patients across a wide income spectrum, including those with Medicare and Medicaid, to facilitate collaborations with our medical colleagues and to serve as many individuals as possible, regardless of ability to pay.
-The department’s clinical programs have been extremely successful, resulting in over 50% growth in the past five years.
-We have recently expanded to include the psychiatry department of MedStar Washington Hospital Center, under the leadership of Drs.
-Steve Peterson and Karen Johnson.
-MWHC clinical programs offer extensive services including inpatient, consultation, outpatient and community psychiatry.
+Clinical services at MedStar Georgetown University Hospital include outpatient, inpatient, partial hospitalization and consultation programs that serve a wide array of patients.
+Our most active programs, all of which integrate training of our residents and medical students, include Child and Adolescent Services, Mood Disorders, Consultation-Liaison Psychiatry, Women’s Mental Health, and Neuropsychiatry.
+Even in this challenging health care delivery environment, we treat patients across a wide income spectrum to facilitate collaborations with our medical colleagues and to serve as many individuals as possible, regardless of ability to pay.
+In 2015, we greatly expanded our community psychiatry programs by welcoming MedStar Washington Hospital Psychiatry into our department.
+Under the leadership of Dr. Elspeth Ritchie, Vice Chair at MWHC, the hospital offers outstanding inpatient, Consultation-Liaison, and outpatient opportunities.

 I am proud of all of our outstanding faculty, trainees, and staff who enable us to achieve our mission and grow for the future.